bbauska/meta-react-basics/README.md

  }
 ```

-The information you pass down like this is called *props*.
+The information you pass down like this is called <i>props</i>.
 Now the MyApp
 component contains the count state and the handleClick event handler,
-and *passes both of them down as props* to each of the buttons.
+and <i>passes both of them down as props</i> to each of the buttons.

-Finally, change MyButton to *read* the props you have passed from its
+Finally, change MyButton to <i>read</i> the props you have passed from its
 parent component:

 ```